minetest/minetest/doc/lua_api.md

 * `minetest.raillike_group(name)`: returns a rating
     * Returns rating of the connect_to_raillike group corresponding to name
-    * If name is not yet the name of a connect_to_raillike group, a new group id is created, with that name.
+    * If name is not yet the name of a connect_to_raillike group, a new group ID is created, with that name.
 * `minetest.get_content_id(name)`: returns an integer
     * Gets the internal content ID of `name`
 * `minetest.get_name_from_content_id(content_id)`: returns a string